vidstack/captions/README.md

 npm i media-captions
 ```

-Next, include styles if you plan on rendering captions:
+Next, include styles if you plan on rendering captions using the [`CaptionsOverlayRenderer`](#captionsoverlayrenderer):

 ```js
 import 'media-captions/styles/captions.css';